How to Use Food and Herbs

 Before we get into the treatment ideas, let’s delve into understanding blood pressure a little better.

 What is High Blood Pressure?

-Blood Pressure Numbers
+Understanding My Blood Pressure Numbers

 The standard approach by allopathic doctors is to prescribe medications of three major categories:

 - Blood thinners so help blood flow easier;

 - Beta-blockers or Vasodilators to relax and reduce heart and arterial muscle tension.

 - Sometimes – Antidepressants to reduce stress may be prescribed.

 These are valid approaches, but there are natural remedies for high blood pressure that should be tried first.
 The real solution lies in finding the underlying cause of your high blood pressure.
 We will discuss these causes and some natural solutions below.

 What causes high blood pressure?